webplatform/docs-wpd/Getting_Started/index.md

 ==Editing an existing page==

 Editing an existing page is as easy as clicking the Edit button at the top of the page.
+Be sure you're familiar with the

 ===Content types===

 WPD supports three basic types of content:

-* '''Reference material''' -- JavaScript APIs, HTML and CSS reference.
+* '''Reference material''' -- A concise description of an entity and its components; for example, JavaScript APIs, HTML and CSS reference.
 * '''Tutorials''' -- Step-by-step instructions for building a sample application or demonstrating a feature.
 * '''Concepts''' -- Provides an overview of a feature or API.